semanticdata/text-revealer-firefox-extension/README.md

 Reveal deeper information about highlighted text on a web page.
 When text is selected, a popover displays useful details about the text such as:

-- Wikipedia entries
+- Wikipedia entries,
-- Dictionary definition
+- Dictionary definition,
 - ...and more to come.

 [DEMO](https://jamigibbs.github.io/text-revealer-js/)